 Eat and Drink 10Below is making ice cream scoops irrelevant, thanks to ice cream rolls Quick!
 Instagram the ice cream rolls from 10Below before they melt.
 Photo Credit: Facebook / 10belowicecream By MELISSA KRAVITZ Updated August 18, 2015 2:00 PM Print Share fbShare Tweet Email Scoops and soft serve swirls have nothing on these rolls.
 If you haven't been keeping up with summer 2015's Instagram ice cream trends, we're here to let you in on a nonsecret: Ice cream rolls are the way to eat your frozen desserts this season!
 10Below (10 Mott St.), opened in July, just in time for heat-swathed downtowners to start getting their fill of NYC's first Thai-style ice cream rolls.
 What are ice cream rolls?
 The Thai street food uses fresh ingredients like cream, milk and fruit and makes each roll to order, similar to how you'd order at a cocktail bar or coffee shop.
 The made-to-order sweet is concocted on a cold plate (think Coldstone Creamery, but starting with liquid ingredients) with a temperature of -10°F -- hence, the shop's name -- and rolled to optimal frozen creaminess.
 Currently, 10Below serves eight flavors of ice cream rolls, ranging from the cookies and cream style Cookie Monster to the indulgent S'mores Galore and a refreshing Matcha Made in Heaven made with green tea and blueberries.
 If you're lucky, your ice cream will be topped with a macaron panda on top.
 This is what summer is for.
-By MELISSA KRAVITZ Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By MELISSA KRAVITZ Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.